Mixing Cocaine And Wellbutrin: Effects And Risks

 Both cocaine and Wellbutrin (bupropion) can have life-threatening and potentially fatal results when abused.
 Combining these substances only increases these health risks.

-Wellbutrin is considered non-habit-forming, but some people have abused it because when the medication is crushed and snorted, it can produce a high similar to that of cocaine.
+Wellbutrin is considered non-habit-forming, but some people do abuse it by crushing it and snorting it to produce a high similar to that of cocaine.

 The Effects Of Mixing Cocaine And Wellbutrin

-An experimental clinical trial in 2001 studied the effects of cocaine prior to and during bupropion.
+An experimental clinical trial in 2001 studied the effects of cocaine prior to and during the use of bupropion.

-Participants were given repeated cocaine doses at 0, 50, and 100 milligrams (mg) per 70 kilograms (kg) while pretreated with 150 and 300 mg of bupropion per day.
+Participants were given repeated cocaine doses at 0, 50, and 100 milligrams (mg) per 70 kilograms (kg), while being pretreated with 150 and 300 mg of bupropion per day.

 Risks Of Mixing Cocaine And Wellbutrin